Excellent instruction by certified music professionals!

-June 29, 2017.
+Campers participate in several intensive days of oboe and bassoon study from Saturday morning, June 27, 2020 to Thursday evening, July 2, 2020.
 Core topics include: tone production, breath support, warm-ups, practice techniques, phrasing, vibrato, and reed-making and adjustment.
-The camp culminates in a demonstration performance for parents, family and friends on Thursday, June 29, 2017 at 4:00 p.m.
+The camp culminates in a demonstration performance for parents, family and friends on Thursday, July 2, 2020 at 7:00 p.m.

 The camp faculty is comprised primarily of the Mansfield University Music Department and is augmented by individuals in the music field who are outstanding players and teachers.
 Camp counselors are selected Mansfield University alumni and music majors and will also serve as teaching staff by helping to coach master classes and chamber ensembles.
 The counselor to camper ratio is 1:10.
 Campers and counselors live in the campus residence hall and eat in the campus cafeteria.

 Dr. Susan Laib, Associate Professor of Music at Mansfield University

 Dr. Susan Laib came to the Twin Tiers in 1989 to join the faculty of Mansfield University, where her primary duties are teaching oboe, bassoon and coaching chamber music.
 An active performer, Dr. Laib holds the position of principal oboe in both the Williamsport (PA) Symphony Orchestra and the Orchestra of the Southern Finger Lakes (Corning/Elmira.
 NY).
 In frequent demand as a free-lance oboist and double reed clinician, she has performed for numerous organizations throughout Pennsylvania and New York and presented master classes in New Jersey as well as the Twin Tiers.